 To support The GLEN’s exploratory learning, we have developed the diagram above illustrating the GLEN Action Learning Ecosystem.
 It shows how the different learning elements of The GLEN interact to create a real ecosystem for connecting people, advancing our knowledge of collaboration, and supporting change projects and tools aimed at working with challenging issues.

 Read through these and if you want to know how to join, a button below takes you to an applications page.

-NETWORKING: Being known and appreciated by a network of committed colleagues is important in sustaining the intense work that change consultants and collaborative organization leaders take on.
+NETWORKING: Being known and appreciated by a network of committed colleagues is critical in sustaining the intense work that change consultants and collaborative organization leaders take on.
 The GLEN’s commitment is to keep the network at a size where people can actually get to know and trust each other.
 We encourage a diversity of spontaneous connections as well as diversity in age, cultural backgrounds, and geography.

-“Exchanges” is a metaphor inviting us to:
+“Exchanges” as a metaphor invites us to:

 - Examine deeply-held assumptions and beliefs

 Exchanges happen over video conferences and during in-person retreats and gatherings.